 The following website are connected to the NEO application:

-Go to webhare.utwente.nl and log in using your ICT account (staff or student number).
+Go to webhare.utwente.nl and log in using your ICT account (email address for employees or s-number and x-number for students/externals).
 If you have rights to publice news or events on a website, you will find the NEO application on your WebHare start screen.
 NEO is short for News, Events and Educational anouncements ('onderwijsmededelingen' in Dutch).

-After opening the application you will see the news overview.
+After opening the application you will see the news/events overview.
 Use the filter on top to choose what news you want to see.
 The options are:

 - Only your own news (which you are allowed to adjust)